Hamilton County

 What is Celebrate Excellence?

 Hamilton County Education Foundation’s goal for Celebrate Excellence transcends its purpose as the main fundraising event for the scholarship fund.
-It is an opportunity to publicly honor the dedicated individuals who serve as a parent, pastor, friend, adviser, protector, confidant, and teacher to the children in Hamilton County’s public schools on a daily basis.
+It is an opportunity to publicly honor the dedicated individuals who serve children in Hamilton County’s public schools on a daily basis.
 Each district in the county is invited to submit their own top educator, which includes not only classroom teachers, but all certified personnel.

 Past honorees have included special education teachers, music directors, principals, intervention specialists, guidance counselors, and classroom teachers.